a-tenne/snake/README.md

 ### Building the Project

-For all of the Operating Systems mentioned, the first few steps will always be the same:
+For all of the operating systems mentioned, the first few steps will always be the same:

 - Create a `build` folder
 - Change directory into that folder
 - Fetch SDL3 and SDL3-ttf and generate platform specific build files with `cmake ..`
+- Optional: add a release type flag with `cmake .. -DCMAKE_BUILD_TYPE=<type>`.
+The intended build types are "Release" and "Debug".
+- Optional: disable test building with `cmake .. -DBUILD_TESTING=OFF`

+Example cmake command: `cmake .. -DCMAKE_BUILD_TYPE="Release" -DBUILD_TESTING=OFF`

-After that following through, your build folder will either contain a `Makefile` on Linux/macOS or a `Snake.sln` file on Windows.
+After that your build folder will either contain a `Makefile` on Linux/macOS or a `Snake.sln` file on Windows.

+> [!NOTE]
+> If you are using Visual Studio and wish to see all files organized and shown correctly, you should open the project from Visual Studio as a "CMake Project" instead of doing all of the steps above.
+The CMake configuration's own solution file does not correctly represent the project yet.
+> This is due to me developing it primarily on Linux and is subject to change.

 To build the game with the Makefile, run `make`